core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 are in the options.
 A diagnostic payload (see Section 5.5.2 of {{-coap}}) MAY be included.
 A peer will normally respond to a Release message by closing the TCP/TLS connection.
-Messages may be in flight when the sender decides to send a Release message.
+Messages may be in flight or responses outstanding when the sender decides to send a Release message.
+The peer responding to the Release message SHOULD delay the closing of the connection until it has responded to all requests received by it before the Release message.
+It also MAY wait for the responses to its own requests.
-The general expectation is that these will still be processed.

 Release messages are indicated by the 7.04 code (Release).